haberdashPI/simple-src-docs/README.md

           Print version
 ```

-The config file is a TOML file with the following sections:
+The config file is a TOML file that can be used to define tempplates that will transform
+documentation blocks based on tags (`@` prefixed identifiers followed by a line of text).
+It has the following specification:

-- `header`: must contain a `version` string that is [semver](https://semver.org/) compatible with 0.1
+- `header`: must contain a `version` string that is [semver](https://semver.org/) compatible with 0.2
-- `doc`: Generates additional docs.
-Has three fields:
+- `template`: Object used to transform docs with a given set of tags.
+There are two fields:
+   - `foreach`: an array of templates that are applied to each document block.
+     All fields can be specified as [mustache template](https://mustache.github.io/) strings.
+Each mustache field in the template corresponds to one of the tags from the original document block.
+        - `tags`: an array of strings.
+This template will apply to any document block
+          where all the specified tags are present.
-  - `file`: the file to render docs to
+        - `file`: the file to store output in
-  - `order`: (optional), as per the `@order` field in comments, this
+        - `order`: the order of this template output relative to other document blocks
-    determines what order the body will be inserted into the file
-  - `body`: The text to insert into `file`
+        - `output`: the resulting text output to write to the file
-- `template`: Transforms docs using the given set of tags into the `output` docs.
-  Can use additional arbitrary `@` prefixed tags listed in a doc
+   - `all`: an array of templates that are applied across all document blocks.
+          All fields can be specified as [mustache template](https://mustache.github.io/) strings.
+There is a single mustache variable named `items`, an array whose
+          items correspond to the tags in the original document block.

   - `tags`: an array of strings; for the template to be applied these tags must
     be present
   - `output`: an array of objects with the following fields.
 All values